-There are a number of issues and challenges around ESG that tax and accounting firms need to consider.
-Here is a brief summary of the top five:
+There are a number of issues and audit-related challenges around ESG that tax and accounting firms need to consider.

 Auditors are having to expand the scope of their work as ESG is increasingly under the scrutiny of stakeholders and investors.
 As an area that is still developing, and – from an audit and accounting standpoint – still in its infancy, it can feel a bit like the Wild West.
 However, the need to deliver reporting on ESG is becoming a very serious business as it can affect everything from supplier selection, grants, and funding to valuations.

 What are some of the key challenges that audit firms face when auditing ESG disclosures?